prelator/psi-route-viewer/README.md

 https://psi-route-viewer.firebaseapp.com/

 ## Description
-I build this site to display tabular route data for the Pike San Isabel National Forest Travel Management Plan in a more readable format than the giant spreadsheets provided by the Forest Service.
-This was related to my advoacy work for Colorado Offroad Enterprise and Colorado Offroad Trail Defenders, writing public comments and objections to fight closures of four-wheel-drive roads in the Colorado mountains.
+I built this site to display tabular route data for the Pike San Isabel National Forest Travel Management Plan in a more readable format than the giant spreadsheets provided by the Forest Service.
+This was related to my advoacy work for Colorado Offroad Enterprise and Colorado Offroad Trail Defenders, writing public comments and objections opposing closures of four-wheel-drive roads in the Colorado mountains.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.7.